vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 ## Deployment Instructions

-For instructions on how to deploy this reference design, see [Deploy VMware Tanzu for Kubernetes Operations on VMware vSphere with VMware NSX](../deployment-guides/tko-on-vsphere-nsxt.md).
+For instructions to deploy this reference design, see [Deploy VMware Tanzu for Kubernetes Operations on VMware vSphere with VMware NSX](../deployment-guides/tko-on-vsphere-nsxt.md).